indie/qmec/README.md

     Process with Caution:

-          Indigenous peoples have been at this much longer than colonizers have been putting delusional deeds, stakes, radio towers and corporate bodies into production-based platforms.
+          Indigenous peoples have been at this much longer than colonizers have been putting wrong and delusionally-worded Deeds, stakes, radio towers and corporate bodies into production-based platforms on what most maps call the North American continent.

+         WHERE YOUR CONTINENT IS ALSO BEING ATTACKED, FEEL FREE TO IMPLEMENT CORRECT OPEN-SOURCE CODE.

+         SUPER IMPORTANT TRANSLATION NOTE FOR ALL REFERENCES USING THE WORD "PLANE" :  "Plane refers to the spatial surface we are measuring; it never ever refers to any commercial, private, or other fossil fuel-burning aircraft."

+          >>>> begin ("bom.mqe ______________")

           Is
           better to assume you know ¨much much¨ less about